bilalx311-max/Bilal-s-Accounting-App/README.md

-# Bilal-s-Accounting-App
+# Bilal's-Accounting-App-[Finance-Hub]
-A AI generated tool that helps budgeting and tracking of income and expense.
-Neat
+An AI generated tool that helps budgeting and tracking of income and expense.
+Neat little tool!
+I also want to eyp